Monopoles, Strings and Gravitational Waves in Non-minimal Inflation: Introduction

 \section{Introduction}

-An early successful model of inflation based on a grand unified theory (GUT) employed a Coleman-Weinberg potential for a GUT singlet scalar inflaton field with minimal coupling to gravity \cite{Shafi:1983bd,Lazarides:1984pq}.
-It was soon followed by models which showed how topologically stable cosmic strings \cite{Kibble:1982ae,Shafi:1984tt} and intermediate scale monopoles \cite{Lazarides:1980cc,Senoguz:2015lba,Lazarides:2019xai} in GUTs such as $SO(10)$ may survive an inflationary epoch.
+An early successful model of inflation based on a grand unified theory (GUT) employed a Coleman-Weinberg potential \cite{Coleman:1973jx} for a GUT singlet scalar inflaton field with minimal coupling to gravity \cite{Shafi:1983bd,Lazarides:1984pq}.
+It was soon followed by models which showed how topologically stable cosmic strings \cite{Kibble:1982ae,Shafi:1984tt} and intermediate scale monopoles \cite{Lazarides:1980cc,Rehman:2008qs,Senoguz:2015lba,Lazarides:2019xai} in GUTs such as $SO(10)$ may survive an inflationary epoch.
+We do not include dimensionful parameters in the potential following the philosophy of Coleman-Weinberg potential as in \cite{Shafi:1983bd}.
+Coleman-Weinberg potential provides a nice framework for implementing a consistent inflationary scenario in grand unified theories.
+It allows us to implement non-minimal inflation starting with an unbroken GUT symmetry, and intermediate scale symmetries can be broken as the inflation rolls towards its minimum.

 Clearly, the experimental observations of monopoles and strings would have far reaching consequences for both particle physics and cosmology.
 For instance, if cosmic strings experience a significant amount of inflation without being inflated away, their subsequent emission of gravitational waves would be modified relative to the standard scenario without any impact from inflation \cite{Cui:2019kkd,Chakrabortty:2020otp,Lazarides:2021uxv}.

-Our main goal in this paper is to consider the impact on intermediate scale cosmic strings and monopoles from inflation driven by a GUT singlet scalar inflaton field with a Coleman-Weinberg potential and non-minimal coupling to gravity \cite{Spokoiny:1984bd,Bezrukov:2007ep,Okada:2010jf,Linde:2011nh, Martin:2013tda, Galante:2014ifa,Tenkanen:2017jih,Oda:2017zul,Bostan:2018evz,Bostan:2019uvv,Bostan:2019fvk,Kubo:2020fdd,Ghoshal:2022qxk,Okada:2022yvq}.
+Our main goal in this paper is to consider the impact on intermediate scale cosmic strings and monopoles from inflation driven by a GUT singlet scalar inflaton field with a Coleman-Weinberg potential and non-minimal coupling to gravity \cite{Spokoiny:1984bd,Bezrukov:2007ep,Okada:2010jf,Linde:2011nh, Martin:2013tda,Iso:2014gka, Galante:2014ifa,Campista:2017ovq,Tenkanen:2017jih,Oda:2017zul,Bostan:2018evz,Bostan:2019uvv,Bostan:2019fvk,Bostan:2020pnb,Kubo:2020fdd,Ghoshal:2022qxk,Okada:2022yvq}.
 To simplify things, we focus on an SO(10) model with two distinct symmetry breaking patterns that yield topologically stable monopoles and strings.
 The intermediate scales are determined by requiring unification of the standard model (SM) gauge couplings, which are then used to study the impact of partial inflation on the observability of monopoles and strings associated with these scales.

 We highlight the parameter space that yields a monopole number density that varies between the MACRO bound \cite{Ambrosio:2002qq} and a few orders of magnitude lower.
 If the cosmic strings have comparable mass we show the corresponding gravitational wave spectra as a function of frequency.
 We also discuss the case where the string mass scale is lighter than the monopole scale.